i6092467/vadesc/README.md

 - **Hemodialysis**: `run_vadesc_hemo`
 - **NSCLC**: `run_vadesc_nsclc`

-The VaDeSC model is implemented in `/models/Ours/model.py`.
+The VaDeSC model is implemented in `/models/model.py`.
 Data loaders are provided in the `/datasets` folder.
-HGG and Hemodialysis datasets are not included in the repository due to the medical confidentiality.
+HGG, Hemodialysis, and NSCLC datasets are not included in the repository due to the medical confidentiality.
 Code for *post hoc* explanations of cluster assignments is available in the `/post_hoc_explanations` folder.

 ### Acknowledgements